ga-dc/wdi14/asking-for-help.md

 Please make sure to read the [One on Ones guidelines](one-on-ones.md)!

-Outside of One on Ones, you can always ask any instructor any question over the course of the day.
+Outside of One-on-Ones, you can always ask any instructor any question over the course of the day.
 Slack is the most effective way to communicate with instructors.

 We ask that you take the following steps when dealing with technical questions...